Do you know which toxic products to avoid?

 Forms of parabens can be one of the most toxic cosmetic ingredients out there.
-Acting as a preservative (like formaldehyde), this chemical kills bacteria in cosmetic products, but they have been deemed carcinogenic with links to breast cancer.
+Acting as a preservative (like formaldehyde), this chemical kills bacteria in cosmetic products, but they have been put in the category as a carcinogenic with links to breast cancer.
 They are hormone disruptors that mimic estrogen in the body, damage DNA, irritate the skin, and may lead to fertility issues or congenital disabilities in babies.

-They are often used in hair care, body wash, skin care products, and heavily in sunscreens.
+They are commonly in use within hair care, body wash, skin care products, and heavily in sunscreens.
 You need to look for variations of the name.
-Many companies are not marketing the fact that this chemical has been removed stating “Paraben Free”.
+Many companies are now marketing the fact that this chemical has been removed stating “Paraben Free”.

 If coal tar sounds like an ingredient that should not be within your home — you’re right!
-Coal tar is a compound made from hydrocarbons, carbon, and water.
+Coal tar is a compound made up of hydrocarbons, carbon, and water.
 According to the American Cancer Society, coal tar is a known carcinogen.